manassaloi/manassaloi.github.io/_posts/2016-03-26-michael-ovitz.markdown

 + CAA had four commandments:
   * Never lie to your clients or colleagues.
   * Return every call by end of day (or at least have your assistant buy you a day’s grace).
   * Follow up and don’t leave people guessing.
 Every desk phone at CAA bore the message COMMUNICATE.
 After our Fred Specktor heard me use that word in every speech I gave, he stuck the plaques on Ron’s phone and mine—and when we admired them, he stuck them on everyone’s phone.
 It was our version of IBM’s famous imperative to THINK.
   * Never bad-mouth the competition

-Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)